$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Exponential sums

-\begin{proof}[Proof of Theorem \ref{thm:3}] $C, C', c, c', \ldots$ will be constants that appear below.
-Their value will be adjusted several times, (but finitely many times) depending on the backward induction we use.
-The constants $C, C', c, c', \ldots$, and the constants implicit in the $\calO$ notation, may depend on $\alpha$, $\beta$, the dimension $k$, the degree $d$ of the polynomial $P$, but are independent of $N$.
+In what follows $C, C', c, c', \ldots$ are constants that appear below.
+Their value are adjusted several times, (but finitely many times) depending on the backward induction we use.
+The constants $C, C', c, c', \ldots$, and the constants implicit in the $\calO$ notation, may depend on $\alpha$, the dimension $k$, the degree $d$ of the polynomial $P$, and the function $\varphi$ obeying \eqref{eq:217}, but are independent of $N$ and the coefficients of $P$ and the set $\Omega$.